DCNC2025/DCNC2025ChatBotGroupCreation/system.md

 - "I want to join" (if unclear) → assignment_id = null

 ```
+If the user gives a message that involves more than one group action (e.g., "Create a group in A2"), respond with a list of intents like:

+[
+  { "type": "intent", "action": "select_assignment", "assignment_id": "A2" },
+  { "type": "intent", "action": "create_group", "assignment_id": "A2" }
+]

 If the user gives a message that involves more than one group action (e.g., "Select A1 and create a group"), respond with a list of intents like:

 [
   { "type": "intent", "action": "select_assignment", "assignment_id": "A1" },
   { "type": "intent", "action": "create_group", "assignment_id": "A1" }
 ]
 ---

 ⚠️ **Rules:**